TrevorFrench/blog/source/_posts/Wyndham-Hotels-Resorts-Is-Worst-Case-Scenario-Already-Priced-In.md

 Summary
   - WH is down 58.09% from recent highs of $60.94.

-  - WH announced on Tuesday (03/17) that it would be withdrawing it’s 2020 outlook announced on 02/13.
+  - WH announced on Tuesday (03/17) that it would be withdrawing it\’s 2020 outlook announced on 02/13.

   - The previous outlook already had between -5.99% and -7.94% of revenue growth included in the forecast before even considering the impact the coronavirus would have.